Xvareon/Flask-Application/README.md

 - Enter:" pip install flask "
 - Enter:" pip install psycopg2 " then restart the terminal
 - Enter:" pip install python-dotenv " then restart the terminal
+- Enter:" pip install SQLAlchemy " then restart the terminal
 - Create a new python package/directory/folder inside YourProjectName and name it YourAppName
 - If a python file named " `__init__.py` " is created, rename it to " init_db.py ", otherwise, create it manually inside the YourAppName folder/package